 Saint Tropez, of course, is well known for its beaches, some of which are only accessible via yacht or other boats.

 If you aren’t quite sure which beach to head to – we’ve got you covered -L’Escalet beach comes very highly recommended and Pampelonne Beach is another pretty great spot to visit too!

 This major port city has been nicknamed Little Venice, due to its large number of street canals.

-There are a number of beautiful beaches to visit here, along with many museums that are home to impressive art collections.
+There are several beautiful beaches to visit here, along with many museums that are home to impressive art collections.